Flowminder/FlowKit/autoflow/README.md

 - `parameters`: A mapping that defines parameters for this notebook.
 Keys are the names of these parameters inside the notebook, and each value refers to one of:
     - The name of one of the parameters of this workflow.
     - The key of another notebook task in this workflow (i.e. the key corresponding to a notebook task specification).
 Dependencies between notebook tasks can be defined in this way, and these dependencies will be respected by the order in which notebooks are executed.
 The value of this parameter within the notebook will be the filename of the other notebook after execution.
     - The name of an 'automatic' workflow parameter (i.e. a parameter that will automatically be passed by the available dates sensor).
-There are two other 'automatic' parameters:
+There are two 'automatic' parameters:
         - `reference_date`: The date of available CDR data for which the workflow is running (as an iso-format date string).
         - `date_ranges`: A list of pairs of iso-format date strings, describing the date ranges defined by the `date_stencil` (see the section on [date stencils](#date-stencils) below) for `reference_date`.
-    - `flowapi_url`: The URL at which FlowAPI caln be accessed.
+    - `flowapi_url`: The URL at which FlowAPI can be accessed.
 The value of this parameter will be the URL set as the environment variable `FLOWAPI_URL` inside the container.
 - `output` (optional): Set `output: {format: pdf}` to convert this notebook to PDF after execution.
 Omit the `output` key to skip converting this notebook to PDF.
 Optionally, a custom template can be used when converting the notebook to asciidoc by setting `output: {format: pdf, template: custom_asciidoc_template.tpl}` (where `custom_asciidoc_template.tpl` should be a file in `$AUTOFLOW_INPUTS_DIR`).

 #### Date stencils